dgroomes/gradle-playground/build-source/README.md

 * IN PROGRESS Make the Gradle `buildSrc` content more idiomatic.
 It should probably be a plugin.
   * DONE make it a plugin
   * Make the task depend on `build` for convenience?
-  * Can we use the "plugins" block to apply the plugin?
-That would be cool.
+  * DONE Use the "plugins" block to apply the plugin
   * Use the proper file APIs.
 See [*Working with files in custom tasks and plugins*](https://docs.gradle.org/current/userguide/custom_plugins.html#sec:working_with_files_in_custom_tasks_and_plugins)

 ## Referenced material